 Houston Water Heater Repair for Low Hot Water Pressure

 Additionally, if you suddenly have low water pressure from your water heater, you may need Houston water heater repair.
 There are a few things that can cause low pressure from your water heater.
-First, over time mineral build up from hard water can gum up your water heater and make it less efficient.
+First, over time mineral build-up from hard water can gum up your water heater and make it less efficient.
 This may lead to gradually lower pressure over time.
 To help prevent this, ensure you flush your water heater every six months.
-Water softener may also help reduce the amount of buildup in your water heater.
+A water softener may also help reduce the amount of buildup in your water heater.

 A sudden decrease in pressure may be a symptom of tankless water heater leaks.
 Generally, finding leaks is fairly easy to determine.
 Most leaks will show puddles near your water heater unit.
 In most cases, it’s usually a loose valve or fitting.
 However, leaking tankless water heaters are rare, so it’s best to call your Houston plumber to ensure your plumbing is in good condition.